mnr/writing-wip/hotmeal.md

 “Mr. Williams, if you hear from Robin Lopez, would you tell me?” asks Araci.
 “And if there is anything else you’d like to learn from me, I’m at your service.”

-The sun is setting over the adjoining building when Araci left Archer Williams’ apartment.
+The sun is setting over the adjoining building when Araci leaves Archer Williams’ apartment.
 With a trace more dust in the air, it might look like a wilderness landscape.

 // ---